The Arithmetic of Consecutive Polynomial Sequences over Finite Fields: Introduction

 Given a finite set $\cS$ of irreducible polynomials in $\F_q[X]$, we also give an upper bound for the number of $\cS$-polynomials among $H$ consecutive polynomials $f_{m+1},f_{m+2},\ldots, f_{m+H}$.

-We conclude this section by showing that there exists a consecutive polynomial sequence $\{ f_n \}$ of length at least $\lfloor (3q)^{1/3} \rfloor$ defined by~\eqref{eq:conspolyseq} such that all the polynomials are pairwise coprime.
+We conclude this section by showing that there exists a consecutive polynomial sequence $\{ f_n \}$ of length at least $\lfloor \sqrt{2(q-1)} + 3/2\rfloor$ such that all the polynomials are pairwise coprime.
 In this setting, the bound is much better than that in \eqref{eq:Lq lower}.

-In Section~\ref{sec:numberconsecirreduc}, we give upper and lower bounds for the number $I_{N}$ of consecutive irreducible polynomial sequences of length $N$.
+In Section~\ref{sec:numberconsecirreduc}, we give upper and lower bounds for $I_{N}$.
 This is also the most technical part of the paper.
-To give such bounds, we use a sieve for large values of $N$ and also the Weil bound for multiplicative character sums, together with Stickelberger's Theorem~\cite{St,Swan} (which gives the parity of irreducible factors of a polynomial) for $N$ that are not too large compared to $q$.
+To give such bounds, we use a sieve for large values of $N$ and also the Weil bound for multiplicative character sums, together with Stickelberger's Theorem~\cite{St,Swan} (which gives the parity of irreducible factors of a polynomial) for $N$ that is not too large compared to $q$.
 We prove that for any integer $N\ge 2$, we have

 and

 Note that \eqref{eq:I_N2} is better than \eqref{eq:I_N1} when $q$ is much larger than $N$.
 The rest of the section is dedicated to obtaining a formula for $I_2$ and explicit lower bounds for $I_3$ and $I_4$, which are better than those implied in \cite{CC}.